Contact

 Incomplete inquiries extend processing time.
 The following structured breakdown identifies the minimum information required for each inquiry type.

-1. The full name of the listed entity as it appears in the directory
+1. The full name of the verified entity as it appears in the network

 2. The specific field or fields requiring correction (address, trade category, licensing jurisdiction, technology classification)